Dans-labs/dariah/docs/Architecture.md

 # Introduction
 This app consists of many [React](React) components.
-By default React components have a private state where they can store everything that changes in their life course.
+By default React components have a private state where they can store everything that changes in their life courses.
 That is: user interaction and server data.

 If many components handle overlapping data, problems arise, and they manifest themselves first as subtle bugs.
-Hard to reproduce, hard to fix.
-Because they have to do with unpredictable timing of changing entities.
+Hard to reproduce, hard to fix, because they have to do with unpredictable timing of changing entities.

 That is where [Redux](React#redux) comes to the rescue.
 Redux provides a central state as a *single source of truth*.
-Redux itself is a very small library, under 600 lines of code, but using it will have a dramatic effect on all your React components, especially if you use Redux in an idiomatic way.
+Redux itself is a very small library, under 600 lines of code, but using it will have a dramatic effect on all your React components, especially if you use Redux in an *idiomatic* way.

 # Overview
 ![diag](design/design.007.jpeg)

 # [Components](Components) and [Dux](Dux)
-In Redux, every component may obtain read access to the state, and has indirect write access by *dispatching* *actions*.
+In Redux, every component may obtain read access to the state, and has indirect write access to it by *dispatching* *actions*.
-The state is held in a store and the store manages all access to the state.
+The state is held in a *store* and the store manages all access to the state.
 When actions are dispatched to the store, the store calls a *reducer*, which is a function written by the application developer.